 Our intellectual property rights consist primarily of intellectual property licensed from the Licensor.
 The Licensor has determined that filing, prosecuting and defending intellectual property on devices in all countries globally would be prohibitively expensive, and intellectual property rights in some countries can be less extensive than those in the United States.
 In addition, the laws of some foreign countries do not protect intellectual property to the same extent as laws in the United States.
 Consequently, we and/or the Licensor may not be able to prevent third parties from practicing our inventions or from selling or importing products made using our inventions.
 Competitors may use our technologies in jurisdictions where we have not obtained intellectual property rights to develop their own products and further, may export otherwise infringing products to territories where we have intellectual property protection, but enforcement is not as strong as that in the United States.

 Policing unauthorized use of proprietary technology is difficult and expensive.
 The legal systems of certain countries do not favor the enforcement of trade secrets and other intellectual property, particularly those relating to medical device products, which could make it difficult for us to stop the infringement of our intellectual property or marketing of competing products in violation of our proprietary rights generally.
 An adverse determination or an insufficient damage award in any such litigation could materially impair our intellectual property rights and may otherwise harm our business.
-In addition, some developing countries in the APAC Region have compulsory licensing laws under which an intellectual property is infringed or if we and/or the Licenser are compelled to grant a license to a third party, which could materially diminish the value of that intellectual property.
+In addition, some developing countries in the APAC Region have compulsory licensing laws under which an intellectual property owner may be compelled to grant licenses to third parties.
+In those countries, we and/or the Licensor may have limited remedies if our intellectual property is infringed or if we and/or the Licensor are compelled to grant a license to a third party, which could materially diminish the value of that intellectual property.

 Furthermore, we may not be able to register or otherwise protect the trademark "Glucose Biosensor" in developing countries in the APAC Region.